Common understanding and recommendations related of the BSS requirements on radon in workplaces

 On the basis of the analysis of the BSS requirements, HERCA members propose a common understanding of these requirements in order to bring clarification when it seems to be necessary and useful.
 Furthermore, taking into account the flexibility introduced in the BSS, HERCA formulates 15 recommendations in order to support the preparation or the updating of the national action plans, and associated regulations.

-HERCA Board met on 11 and 12 May 2017 in Warsaw, Poland.
-This meeting was kindly hosted by the Polish Atomic Energy Agency (PAA).
+HERCA Board met on 2 and 3 November 2017 in Copenhagen, Denmark.
+This 20th meeting was kindly hosted by the Danish Health Authority (SIS).

 HERCA organised a European inspection campaign to assess patient radiation protection in diagnostic radiology